 Background: Executive Order 14110 and the AI Governance Mandate

-This federal agency employs over 2,000 staff across 12 divisions with a mission that spans regulatory oversight, public services, and national infrastructure management.
-Following the issuance of Executive Order 14110 on Safe, Secure, and Trustworthy Artificial Intelligence, the agency received a directive to deploy AI capabilities with appropriate governance controls within its existing operational framework.
+Consider a federal agency archetype employing 1,500-3,000 staff across 10-15 divisions with a mission spanning regulatory oversight, public services, and national infrastructure management.
+Following the issuance of Executive Order 14110 on Safe, Secure, and Trustworthy Artificial Intelligence, an agency in this archetype receives a directive to deploy AI capabilities with appropriate governance controls within its existing operational framework.

-The agency had already begun piloting AI tools for document processing, citizen correspondence management, regulatory analysis, and internal knowledge management.
-However, these pilots operated outside formal governance structures and lacked the controls required by the Executive Order, OMB Memorandum M-24-10, and the agency's own security requirements.
+The agency has typically already begun piloting AI tools for document processing, citizen correspondence management, regulatory analysis, and internal knowledge management.
+However, these pilots operate outside formal governance structures and lack the controls required by the Executive Order, OMB Memorandum M-24-10, and the agency's own security requirements.

-The agency's CIO and CISO were tasked with standing up an AI governance program that could be operational within 120 days while meeting all applicable federal requirements.
-The program needed to fit within the agency's existing FedRAMP High authorization boundary to avoid triggering a new authorization process - which would add 12-18 months to the timeline.
+The agency's CIO and CISO are tasked with standing up an AI governance program that can be operational within 120 days while meeting all applicable federal requirements.
+The program needs to fit within the agency's existing FedRAMP High authorization boundary to avoid triggering a new authorization process - which would add 12-18 months to the timeline.

 The Challenge: Federal Compliance at Federal Scale